Jaxeus/L5MissionOne/README.md

 Mission One for Level 5 Advanced Software Developer

 ABOUT THE PROJECT:

--I struggled a lot with this Mission, especially comprehending testing and the TDD environment.
+-->I struggled a lot with this Mission, especially comprehending testing and the TDD environment.

--But, as per all Missions at Mission Ready HQ, I learned a lot as well.
+-->But, as per all Missions at Mission Ready HQ, I learned a lot as well.

--This is the first Mission where I haven't completed all of the tasks provided, but I will be meeting the Trainer (Andrew) one-one within the next few days for help to complete all tasks (remaining tasks are completing functional and passing tests, and editing the API to look more professional)
+-->This is the first Mission where I haven't completed all of the tasks provided, but I will be meeting the Trainer (Andrew) one-one within the next few days for help to complete all tasks (remaining tasks are completing functional and passing tests, and editing the API to look more professional)

 BUILT WITH:
 1. JavaScript (Vanilla)